slint-ui/slint/api/cpp/README.md

 * **[cmake](https://cmake.org/download/)** (3.19 or newer)
 * A C++ compiler that supports C++20 (e.g., **MSVC 2019 16.6** on Windows)

-You can include SixtyFPS in your CMake project using CMake's `FetchContent` feature.
+You can include Slint in your CMake project using CMake's `FetchContent` feature.
 Insert the following snippet into your `CMakeLists.txt` to make CMake download the latest release, compile it and make the CMake integration available:

 ```cmake